 Then, an image of Saint slipping down the chimney is superimposed over the nursery—it’s a basic film trick, but it probably looked like witchcraft in 1898.
 Anyway, Santa brings an entire tree down the chimney, sets some gifts near the kids, and vanishes in thin air.

-It’s funny to see how little Santa has changed over the last 123 years, although I don’t think he lugs around a big tree anymore.
+It’s funny to see how little Santa has changed over the last century, although I don’t think he lugs around a big tree anymore.
 He also wears a red suit now!
 (That’s a joke.)

 If we ever build a time machine, we should go back and watch how audiences reacted to Santa Claus over a century ago.
 We should also show them some modern Christmas classics.
 That would really shake them up!